 The Advantages of Train Travel

-Amtrak Pets: Which Routes are Best for Travelling with Cats and Dogs?
+Amtrak Pets: Which Routes are Best for Traveling with Cats and Dogs?

 Dogs and cats under 20 lb are allowed on most routes that are under 7 hours long.
 There are some restrictions that apply to some of the routes on weekends and holidays.
 Before you choose to travel with your pet on Amtrak, here are a few important things you will need to know.